- Anaheim Shelter Plan

 - Cooperation and outreach with local businesses

-- Security design including potential cameras, deterrent landscaping and lighting
+- Security design including deterrent landscaping, fencing and lighting

 Salvation Army’s extensive fundraising would cover development and operational costs for Center of Hope.

-For the interim and temporary shelters, the city will look at one-time funding, tapping resources available to us to address homelessness.
-We estimate spending $15 million to $20 million on the interim and temporary shelters.
+For the interim and temporary shelters, the city is using state funding and other resources available to us to address homelessness.

-This is a significant commitment we don’t take likely.
-But, given the impacts on our parks, neighborhoods and businesses, we know this is necessary and will be money well-spent on behalf of those who live and work here.
+This is a significant commitment we don’t take lightly.
+But, given the impacts on our parks, neighborhoods, residents and businesses, we know this is vital and is money well-spent on behalf of those who live and work here.

 Why aren’t other cities doing more to address homelessness?